-- Bank Loan or Line of Credit – If the bank is willing to lend to you, the loan will likely need to be secured by the assets of your business.
-If you trend more towards the “small” side, it may even need to be secured by your personal assets.
+- Bank Loan or Line of Credit – If the bank is willing to lend a loan, it will likely need to be secured by the assets of the business.
+If a company trends more toward the “small” side, it may even need to be secured by personal assets.

-- Factoring – This will often carry a high rate of interest, will likely carry strict rules and limits, and will usually advance only 70% to 80% of the value of the A/R. It’s also likely that late payment or dilution could force you to repurchase some of the invoices.
+- Factoring – This will often carry a high rate of interest, will likely carry strict rules and limits and will usually advance only 70% to 80% of the value of the A/R. It’s also likely that late payment or dilution could force a supplier to repurchase some of the invoices.

-- P-Card – It’s possible that your customer will be running a p-card program that you can participate in, that allows you to be paid within a couple of days of when your invoice is approved.
-But you’ll pay for it.
+- P-Card – A p-card program allows suppliers to be paid within a couple of days of when an invoice is approved, but it can be expansive.
 Typical rates range from 2% to 3% of the face value of the invoice to accelerate payment from Day 60 to something like Day 10, which translates to roughly 14% to 21% per annum.
 It’s expensive because there are a lot of mouths to feed in a typical p-card transaction, including the purchaser who will usually receive rebates from the issuer for one-half to one-third of the total transaction cost!

-- Traditional Dynamic Discounting – Your customer could also offer a traditional dynamic discounting program, which uses their excess cash to generate short-term returns on paying their invoices earlier than the maturity date.
-The discount rates sought in a traditional dynamic discounting arrangement can be very high also.
-Note – this is different from the non-traditional dynamic discounting solution offered by PrimeRevenue.
-We combine the benefits of early payment without the high discount rates associated with traditional dynamic discounting.
+- Traditional Dynamic Discounting – A traditional dynamic discounting program gives suppliers the opportunity to get paid earlier in exchange for a discount on the invoice.
+The discount rates sought in a traditional dynamic discounting arrangement can be very high.
+Note – this is different from the non-traditional dynamic discounting solution offered by PrimeRevenue, which provides the benefits of early payment without the high discount rates associated with traditional dynamic discounting.
 Our solution offers suppliers competitive rates that are on par with what we offer through supply chain finance (more on that below).